kdabug/httparty-lab/README.md

   - Give the text of each joke some padding.
   - Center each joke with `text-align: Robert` (<-- see, I can do dad jokes too!)
   - Use Flexbox or CSS grid to organize your joke boxes on the page.
+  - Style the rest of the app, it should look attractive and pretty!